 You can change the font, type size, colour, background colour and the line spacing.
 To get to the controls you need to mouse to the top of the screen.
 Once there you can set up themes.
 Normally documents are stored as plain text.
 If you need to work with Microsoft Office users you can save as RTF.

-FocusWriter is the most basic writing software I looked, but it gets the job done.
+FocusWriter is the most basic writing software in this round up, but it gets the job done.

 Other Mac writing tools

-A couple of people suggested I try Mars Edit from Red Sweater Software.
-It looks fine, but Mars Edit is not the tool I’m looking for.
-BBEdit was also recommended, but again not the right tool.
-BBEdit could best be described as a text editor, which makes it useful for dealing with HTML or CSS.
+A couple of people suggested Mars Edit from Red Sweater Software.
+Others suggested BBEdit.
+It could best be described as a text editor, which makes it useful for dealing with HTML or CSS.

 For short writing jobs iA Writer is my clear favourite.
 I’m struggling to find the best tool for longer jobs.
 At the moment I waver between Word and Pages.
 Neither is completely satisfactory, neither is awful.